rsalimian/WattTime/README.md

 - Lambda function pullWattTimeAPIData has scheduled to run runs every day at 2 AM using Cloud Watch.

-- Lambda watch will run at 2 AM and will pulls previous dat data.
+- Lambda watch will run at 2 AM and will pulls latest data.